spaceCh1mp/ABAG/README.md

     Solution returns the number of ways of cutting out one tree if given an array a consisting of n integers, where A[K] denotes the height of the K-th tree, so that the remaining trees are aesthetically pleasing.
-If it is not possible to achieve the desired result, your function should return −1.
-If the trees are already aesthetically pleasing without any removal,
+If it is not possible to achieve the desired result, it returns −1.
+If the trees are already aesthetically pleasing without any removal then it returns 0.
 ```